What is timekeeping software?

 6. Pick the Right Time Clock

 If you have hourly employees who clock in unsupervised, you are probably losing money to time theft.
 The best defense against time theft is a biometric time clock.
 This type of clock uses a biological identifier that employees can’t duplicate.
-For example, a fingerprint, palm, or iris scan.
+For example, a fingertip, palm, or iris scan.
 With a biometric clock, it’s impossible for an employee to buddy clock for a co-worker.
 Biometric clocks are also ideal for high-security work environments and controlled access.

 If you don’t have a problem with buddy punching or timecard padding, an online clock-in portal may be ideal.
 They are affordable and allow offsite employees to clock in on any mobile device.